cchehoud/ContigAnnotation/README.md

 # Contig Annotation

-For each nucleotide sequence collects annotation by searching nucleotide, protein and conserved domain databases.
+For each nucleotide sequence collects annotation by searching nucleotide, protein and conserved domaini(CDD) databases.
 Each nucleotide sequence translated to protein sequence after ORFs are predicted.

 Here is example command to run the script: